chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

        set fraction coarsening    = 0.01
    end

-Here, we are using the pressure as the variable for `kelly error estimator <https://lethe-cfd.github.io/lethe/parameters/cfd/mesh_adaptation_control.html>`_, unlike the previous examples which were using the velocity.
+Here, we are using the pressure as the variable for the `kelly error estimator <https://lethe-cfd.github.io/lethe/parameters/cfd/mesh_adaptation_control.html>`_, unlike the previous examples which were using the velocity.
 Additionally, the ``fraction refinement`` and ``fraction coarsening`` are set to lower values than the previous examples (i.e., respectively 0.02 and 0.01) to enable a gradual growth of the mesh size.

 Initial and boundary conditions